-Professor Cathy Nutbrown of the University of Sheffield discusses issues of gender stereotyping in early childhood settings…
+Professor Cathy Nutbrown of the University of Sheffield discusses issues of gender stereotyping in Early Years settings…

 Gender stereotyping in children’s play in early years settings is a much-studied topic.
 Gender identities – what it is to be a boy or a girl – are a strong feature of children’s play and often impact on their choices of types of play and playmates.